 Successful Peering Personals

 All networks want to increase their peering.
 Providing information at a public forum on which locations they are present at, and their typical traffic profile, is the fastest and easiest way of reaching out to the whole community to seek new peers.
-This is simpler than approaching every single delegate in-person, or by email and so on, especially when the public forum is held solely on-line.
+This is simpler than approaching every single delegate in-person, or by email and so on.

-A Peering Personal is a 60 second introduction to the operator's network and their peering information.
+A Peering Personal is a 60 second introduction to the operator's network or data centre and their peering information.
 In the case of Internet Exchange Points, the Peering Personal would cover location(s), number of participants, and typical aggregate traffic.

 The content of the Peering Personal presentation (a single slide is sufficient) is straightforward: